Where to Begin

 Browser wallet solutions

-As previously mentioned, mobile wallet applications come in many different ‘flavors’ – depending on whether they are associated with an exchange or not, whether anyone is taking custody of your funds while you are using the wallet, and how your private keys are stored and handled.
+As previously mentioned, mobile wallet applications come in many different ‘flavors’ – depending on whether they are associated with an exchange or not, whether anyone is taking custody of your assets while you are using the wallet, and how your private keys are stored and handled.

 Here, the expression “Not your keys, not your crypto” is very relevant.
 Most of the time, a non-custodial wallet will give you your private key or seed phrase and will not require KYC.
 A custodial wallet, like Coinbase, will let you create a password only, will not give you the private key or seed phrase, and will require you to submit identification for KYC.
 Before using a mobile wallet app, figure out what kind of custodianship is involved, and make your decision according to the setup which works best for your needs.

-On paper wallets and cold storage
+Paper wallets and cold storage

 It seems that a fair number of crypto beginners have heard of paper wallets as a safe method for cold storage, as well as a good way to gift crypto to someone.

 We’d like to point out here that putting wallet information on a piece of paper or a plastic card does not in itself make the wallet secure by some mysterious alchemy.
 What makes it safe is that after creation, the wallet is never accessed online.
-The public address can be used to deposit more funds to the wallet and to view the wallet balance on a blockchain explorer.
+The public address can be used to deposit more assets to the wallet and to view the wallet balance on a blockchain explorer.

 However, using that private key or seed phrase even once to access the wallet online and send a transaction will null its cold storage status and leave it vulnerable to being phished.
-Especially when gifting a paper wallet, it’s essential to make the new owners understand this: If they choose to use the funds actively, they must create a different, safer wallet and transfer the crypto from the original paper wallet to the new one.
+Especially when gifting a paper wallet, it’s essential to make the new owners understand this: If they choose to use the assets actively, they must create a different, safer wallet and transfer the crypto from the original paper wallet to the new one.

 Now that you have a wallet set up, what are some things you can try doing?